 Business Mindset

-This is the ability to look at problems and situations from the perspective of the business when making decisions.
-You should consider all decisions with the idea of business success and metrics in mind.
+This is the ability to look at problems and situations from a business perspective when making decisions.
+You should consider all decisions with business success and metrics in mind.

 Maturity

-Maturity relates to the ability to stay professional and dignified in all situations that arise at work.
-It also includes the ability to take responsibility for your actions, regardless of the outcome.
+Maturity relates to the ability to stay professional and dignified in all work situations.
+It also includes the ability to take responsibility for one’s actions, regardless of the outcome.

-Solving problems comes down to having the desire to come up with the best solution for your team and business.
-It includes taking time to thoroughly consider many options and not rushing to decisions based on short-sighted views.
+Solving problems requires the desire to find the best solution for your team and business.
+It also involves taking time to thoroughly consider many options and not rushing to make decisions based on short-sighted views.

 Being Decisive

-Decisiveness comes down to making quick decisions that are still well thought out.
+Decisiveness involves making quick, well-thought-out decisions.
 It also includes helping the other people on your team make the same quality of decisions.
-Decisiveness has the main goal of always moving forward as a team.
+Decisiveness’s main goal is always moving forward as a team.

 Flexibility

-The skill of being flexible allows you to not become frustrated when roadblocks arise at work.
+Being flexible allows you not to become frustrated when roadblocks arise at work.
 Not only that, but it also gives you the skills to give your teammates clarity when they need it.
-When flexible people work together, gaps in knowledge or roadblocks on the way to your deadline become less of a stressor.
+When flexible people work together, gaps in knowledge or roadblocks on the way to your deadline become less stressful.

 Growth-focused

-Having coaching and feedback be part of your work environment is an essential organizational competency.
-When you embrace these aspects of growth and effectively apply them, it helps develop every employee both professionally and personally.
+Having coaching and feedback as part of your work environment is an essential organizational competency.
+Embracing these growth aspects and effectively applying them helps develop every employee professionally and personally.

 Having Strategy

-It’s important to have reason and purpose behind every decision you make at work.
-If you’re only focused on the current day, it can cause your strategy to get lost in the chaos that the day may bring.
-Having a thought-out plan for each project and long-term goal helps you stay focused and produce better results.
+Having a reason and purpose behind every decision you make at work is essential.
+If you’re only focused on the current day, your strategy can get lost in the chaos the day may bring.
+A plan for each project and long-term goal helps you stay focused and produce better results.

 What Makes Organizational Competencies Different Than Skills?

-On the surface, organizational competencies may seem like the same thing as skills.
-However, competencies are the overall category that skills fall under.
+On the surface, organizational competencies may seem the same as skills.
+However, competencies are the overall category under which skills fall.
 The skills an employee needs to succeed at work get grouped together into different competencies.
 Plus, a single competency may include many different skills working together.

 Developing Organizational Competencies

-Now that you have an idea of what organizational competencies are, it’s time to learn how to work on them with yourself and your team.
+Now that you understand organizational competencies, it’s time to learn how to work on them with yourself and your team.

-When you’re choosing the main competencies for your business, consider your core values.
-The competencies you choose to focus on should all tie back into those values.
-This allows for a bigger connection and purpose for each competency.
-When employees see this connection, they’re more likely to stay motivated to reach their goals.
+When choosing your business’s main competencies, consider your core values.
+The competencies you focus on should all tie back to those values.
+This allows for a more significant connection and purpose for each competency.
+Employees who see this connection are more likely to stay motivated to reach their goals.

-It’s vital that you have humans in mind when you choose your competencies instead of data or reports.
-This will allow them to be more attainable and relatable, both of which are crucial for success.
-Consider talking to your team members and getting some insight into what qualities they find most important in the company.
+You must consider humans when choosing your competencies instead of data or reports.
+This will make them more attainable and relatable, both crucial for success.
+Consider talking to your team members and getting insight into their most essential qualities in the company.
 With this information, you can begin developing your organizational competencies.

 How Many Organizational Competencies Should a Company Have?

-Keep your company’s goals and vision in mind when choosing the competencies for you.
-It’s important to get opinions from people in various positions so you can have the most complete perspective of what values are most important.
+When choosing competencies, keep your company’s goals and vision in mind.
+It’s also important to get opinions from people in various positions so you can have the most complete perspective of what values are most important.

 Tips for Implementing Organizational Competencies

-The sooner you can implement organizational competencies into your workplace, the sooner you’ll begin seeing the improvements they bring.
+The sooner you can implement organizational competencies in your workplace, the sooner you’ll see the improvements they bring.
 Here are some tips on areas to focus on.

 Time Management

-When there’s a focus on managing time efficiently, productivity goes up, and so does efficiency.
+When there’s a focus on managing time efficiently, productivity and efficiency go up.
 Distractions happen, especially when employees are working from home.
-However, it’s important to make sure distractions don’t become a constant issue.
+However, it’s essential to ensure distractions don’t become a constant issue.

 One way to help with time management is to take larger tasks and break them down into smaller, more achievable ones.
-When you’re looking at the overall project, it can seem time-consuming and daunting to get started.
-Yet, when you break it down into smaller chunks of time, it becomes easier to manage.
+When you’re looking at the overall project, getting started can seem time-consuming and daunting.
+Yet, it becomes easier to manage when you break it down into smaller chunks of time.

-When you have poor time management, it hurts your work quality and focus and can cause higher levels of stress.
+Poor time management hurts your work quality and focus and can cause higher levels of stress.
 When it comes to time management, check these tips out:

 • Prioritize daily tasks